lovell/sharp/README.md

 ### cache([limit])

-If `limit` is provided, set the `vips` internal cache limit to this value in MB.
+If `limit` is provided, set the (soft) limit of _libvips_ working/cache memory to this value in MB.
 The default value is 100.

-Always returns cache statistics, namely current usage, high water mark and maximum limit.
+This method always returns cache statistics, useful for determining how much working memory is required for a particular task.

-The high water mark may be higher than the maximum limit.
+Warnings such as _Application transferred too many scanlines_ are a good indicator you've set this value too low.

 ```javascript
 var stats = sharp.cache(); // { current: 98, high: 115, limit: 100 }